Feature Brief: VMware Cloud Sizer

 Manual input is the simplest method that could be used for greenfield deployment or if you don’t have a view of the workload baseline.

 Workload data collection for sizing purposes allows to use on-premises data and get a good sizing estimate based on real-life use cases.
-VMware Cloud Sizer supports data collected by RVTools or Live Optics.
+VMware Cloud Sizer supports data collected by RVTools, Live Optics and VMware Aria Operations.

 RVTools